gjolly/JFKDataViz/specif.md

 It remains some responsive problems, with the time line for example.

+It was scrictly better to add markers to build an oriented graph but it is to buggy for now.
+We should also reset the brush for the stories.

 Obviously we could greatly improve our data set, this is probably the main task that remains and will greatly improve the overall experience.